sanheensethi/notes/Number Theory/Readme.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/7/74/24x60.svg/170px-24x60.svg.png)

-> Note : `Result (Generally):` an a-by-b rectangle can be covered with square tiles of side length c only if c is a common divisor of a and b.
+> Note : `Result (Generally):` An a-by-b rectangle can be covered with square tiles of side length c only if c is a common divisor of a and b.

 Question on above result [Link](https://www.codechef.com/problems/ZACKHAN)